 The initiative of World Anththotype Day was started here, by us, after sending out the Anthotype Day survey and getting an overwhelmingly positive response.
 The core team for the first year consists of Malin Fabbri, the editor of this website, and Dennis Humphrey, both of us working on a voluntary basis.
 We will also need to hire developers to help with the technical aspects of the database, and students to help during the event itself, given all the hours it takes to keep the social media channels updated.
 We hope to expand the team of volunteers over the years.

 Before you ask, Anthotype Day and World Anthotype Day are the same things.
 The official name is World Anthotype Day to emphasize that it is a global event.
-The very first World Anthotype Day is on the 20th of August 2022, the next will be the 19th of August 2023, and, hopefully, every year, on the 3rd Saturday in August.
+The dates of World Anthotype Day so far are:

 How to participate, what to enter, and the deadline